keesiemeijer/insert-content/README.md

 Insert content in a string containing HTML markup.
 The PHP [DOM module](https://secure.php.net/manual/en/book.dom.php) is used to find and add the content after paragraphs.

-**Note**: These functions are not intended for inserting content in full HTML pages (with a doctype, head and body).

 ## Features
 * Insert content after the middle paragraph (default)
 * Insert content after a set number of paragraphs